OhGreat/es_for_rl_experimentation/README.md

 **Environmental + extra control parameters:**
 - `-exp_name` : defines the name of the experiment.
 - `-model` : defines the model architecture to use.
 It should be an integer value between 0 and 3.
 Model configurations can be found in the `Network.py` file  in the `classes` folder.
-- `-env` : deefines the environment in which to train our agent.
-Should be passed as the string you would pass when creating a gym environment.
+- `-env` : defines the environment in which to train our agent.
+Should be passed as the string you would pass to gym when creating an environment.
 - `-render_train` : used to render the training process.
 Only recommended for debugging purposes.
 - `-render_eval` : used to render the final evaluation process after training the model.
 - `-virtual_display` : needed to run render on headless servers.